abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 #### Interests

 Abhay is primarily interested in Software Systems and Software Platform Infrastructure.
-He has successfully designed and built ground-breaking robotics platforms, invented cutting-edge AI algorithms, and contributed to Software Platform Infrastructure at the world's best technology companies.
+He has successfully designed and built ground-breaking robotics platforms, invented cutting-edge AI algorithms, and lead Software Platform Infrastructure development at one of the world's best technology companies.

 #### Writing